 Standard-size cinnamon sticks won't fit in the compartment without being broken into smaller pieces.
 The manual design does take some effort to use.

 While the holes in this grater may produce too fine a powder for some spices or vegetables, they are perfect for nutmeg.
 Customers love the incredibly sharp blades and the comfortable rubber handle.
-If you are looking for a nutmeg grater that will last you for years, this is your best option.
+A nutmeg grater that will last you for years.